traefik/traefik/docs/toml.md

    which case the GzipRatio might be greater than 1.
 Omitted if the information is unavailable.

-Here is a fuller example, and this includes the renaming of every data field.
+Here is a fuller example, and this includes the renaming of all the data fields available.
 ```
 [accessLog]
   file       = "access-log.json.gz"